'Best feeling ever': Meet UAE residents who spend up to Dh250,000 on classic cars

-When Emirati Jassim Mubarak traveled around the world as part of his job, he always sought out classic cars and admired them from far.
+When Emirati Jassim Mubarak travelled around the world as part of his job, he always sought out classic cars and admired them from afar.
 He had one dream - to retire and buy several classic cars.
 Today, he is living that dream and is popularly called Jassim Classic.

 “I have about 27 classic cars,” he said.
 “Some of them are at my house and some are at a garage that I built for myself in Sajaa.
 I drive these cars every day.
 There is something so pure and unadulterated about driving a classic car and enjoying the thrill of it.”